 If you haven’t been to their café shopfront in Jiboi yet, put it on your list of things to do.

-It is located in one of those wonderful urban-country style suburbs that includes the most basic of homes that were built when tin mining took place years and years ago, but a lot have been renovated, or kept healthy over the years.
-Think of it as Seremban’s version of Kampong Baru in KL.
+It is located in one of those wonderful urban-country style suburbs that includes the most basic of homes that were built when tin mining took place years and years ago, but a lot have been renovated and kept healthy over the years.
+The best way to describe Kampung Jiboi is to think of it as Seremban’s version of Kampong Baru in Kuala Lumpur.

-For Westerners like myself it is the type of funky joint we would relax, eat and drink in at Bali or somewhere, in comfortable raised wooden Gazebo’s, sheltered and cooled by some very large Rambutan trees.
+For Westerners like myself it is the type of funky joint we would enjoy relaxing, eating or knocking back a cool drink in at Bali.
+All this in comfortable raised wooden Gazebo’s, sheltered and cooled by some very large Rambutan trees.

-The cendol, available at the Cendol Songkok Tinggi café at Jiboi is in my opinion, absolutely delicious – by that I mean, it is not too sweet and has real coconut cream, there is absolutely no watering down of this delicious dessert here.
+The cendol, available at the Cendol Songkok Tinggi café at Jiboi is in my opinion, absolutely delicious – by that I mean, it is not too sweet as some of the condoles are and has real coconut cream, there is absolutely no watering down of this delicious dessert here.

-You can also buy Mee Rebus, Laksa Johor, Nasi Lemak and a variety of cendols of course, as well as drinks and other traditional delicacies.
+You can also buy Mee Rebus, Laksa Johor, Nasi Lemak and other dishes as well as a variety of other cendols of course, as well as drinks and other traditional cake and fritter delicacies.